slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'The question is not who is going to let me; it's who is going to stop me.' -- Ayn Rand*

-> *'Life is either a daring adventure or nothing at all.' -- Helen Keller*

-> *'There are far, far better things ahead than any we leave behind.'-- C.S.
-Lewis*

-> *'When life gets blurry, just adjust your focus.'*
+> *'You can, you should, and if you’re brave enough to start, you will' -- Stephen King*

+> *'The best way out is always through.' -- Robert Frost*

+How to design a life?

+> *'My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style' -- Maya Angelou*

 <!--

-1. To Improve Your Life, You First First Become Uncomfortable If you want to improve the quality of your life, then start by improving your tolerance for risk and adversity.
+- To Improve Your Life, You First First Become Uncomfortable If you want to improve the quality of your life, then start by improving your tolerance for risk and adversity.
 Because almost everything that you want is on the other side of the uncomfortable and the scary.

-> *'I can think, I can wait and I can fast.' -- Siddahrta*
-> *'My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style' -- Maya Angelou*

-there's a price for it always. everything is an exchange. you can achieve everything but there is a price. people don't achieve anything because they are not willing to sacrifice. everything is a trade.
+- there's a price for it always. everything is an exchange. you can achieve everything but there is a price. people don't achieve anything because they are not willing to sacrifice. everything is a trade.

 - the talent to change your life
 - Instead of trying to point yourself in the right direction, admit you have no idea what the right direction is, and try instead to be super sensitive to the winds of change.It's ok to have working hypotheses, even though they may constrain you a bit, because they also motivate you.
 Especially if they become well enough known that people start to identify them with you.
 You have to be extra skeptical about things you want to believe, and once a hypothesis starts to be identified with you, it will almost certainly start to be in that category.

-> *'You can, you should, and if you’re brave enough to start, you will' -- Stephen King*

-Passion is made not found.
+- Passion is made not found.
-parabol: that door is only for you.
+- parabol: that door is only for you.

-i FEEL that THIS was what I was meant to do, its ok to be vulnerable

 “Ever since I was a little kid, I wanted to be in combat,” he said.
 “Why?”
 “Well… what did you want to do when you were growing up?” he asked.
 “I guess I wanted to write and interview people.”
 “Well, there you go.”
 I don’t think my brain fully realizes that I’m doing what I dreamt of doing as a kid.

-if you didnt get what do you want, its a sign that you didnt really wanted it or you bargained the price. -- roger kipling
+> *'If you didnt get what do you want, its a sign that you didnt really wanted it or you bargained the price.' -- roger kipling

-> *'It happens to everyone as they grow up.
-You find out who you are and what you want, and then you realize that people you've known forever don't see things the way you do.
-So you keep the wonderful memories, but find yourself moving on.' -- Nicholas Sparks*

-The perpetual chase for more is not the path that leads to more freedom and happiness.

-Best Effort + Surrender = DESTINY
+- Best Effort + Surrender = DESTINY

-The biggest set back I see around me is limiting beliefs.
-I see a lot of people telling themselves old stories that keep them stuck in patterns that aren’t serving them.
-I really enjoy sharing my experiences to show others what is possible.
-I think the biggest compliment I can ever receive is that I inspired someone, if I’ve done that for even one person, my job is complete.
-Nothing I’ve done in my career is out of reach to the average person, you’ve just got to believe.

 > *'If you don’t know what you want, you end up with a lot you don’t.' -- Chuck Palahniuk*

-how to design a life?
 “Your Ten-Year Plan for a Remarkable Life” in 2027 how a day of your life will look like? write how will look this day. dream big. write it with no fear and read it once a year.